-- Follow the instructions given in the memory population tables provided in the previous section to install memory modules on your motherboard.
-For the system to work properly, please use memory modules of the same type and speed on the motherboard. - 2.
+- 1. Follow the instructions given in the previous section to install memory modules on your motherboard.
+For the system to work properly, please use memory modules of the same type and speed on the motherboard.
+(See the Note below.) - 2.
 Push the release tabs outwards on both ends of the DIMM slot to unlock it. - 3.
-Align the key of the DIMM module with the receptive point on the memory slot. - Align the notches on both ends of the module against the receptive points on the ends of the slot. - 5.
-Use two thumbs together to press both ends of the module straight down into the slot until the module snaps into place. - 6.
+Align the key of the DIMM module with the receptive point on the memory slot. - 4.
+Align the notches on both ends of the module against the receptive points on the ends of the slot. - 5.
+Use two thumbs together to press on both ends of the module straight down into the slot until the module snaps into place. - 6.
 Press the release tabs to the lock positions to secure the DIMM module into the slot.